Desktop Enroll Hero ImgMobile Enroll Hero Img

-To qualify, children must be between the ages of 7 and 16.
-Each match will also be assigned a Program Manager to provide the volunteer, your child and you, guidance and support throughout the year.
+To qualify, participants must be between the ages of 7 and 16.
+Each match will also be assigned a Program Manager to provide the volunteer, young person, and you guidance and support throughout the year.

-The child intake process consists of an interview after which the agency will make a determination if BBBS is a good fit for the family's needs.
-Once accepted to the program, we try to find the adult mentor that best fits the personality and interests of your child.
-Please be aware that it could take several months before we find your child’s match.
+The youth intake process consists of an interview, after which Big Brothers Big Sisters of New York City will make a determination if we are a good fit for the family's needs.
+Once accepted to the program, we try to find the adult mentor that best fits the personality and interests of the young person.
+Please be aware that it could take several months before we find your match.

-There is no cost to you to have your child join our program and more than one child per family can join at any time.
-Our only request is that each child be committed to this program for 8 hours per month, for a minimum of one year.
+There is no cost to you to have a young person join our program, and more than one young person per family can join at any time.
+Our only request is that each participant be committed to this program for 8 hours per monh, for a minimum of one year.

 Who are our volunteers?